-SUMMER 2017 OPERATIONS
+SUMMER 2018 OPERATIONS

-The Grace Place for Children and Families (Elementary School) 21st CCLC Program is currently in the fourth year of operations, such that operations during the Summer of 2017 must be reported to the US Department of Education (USED) as part of the 2017-2018 operational year.
-Unlike the state-defined budget financial period (August 2017 - July 2018), the program operational year is defined by the USED and governs the submission of data to the federal data collection system.
-Data on Summer 2017 operations were already submitted in May to the USED using the new federal online data collection submission system (21APR), and data presented in this report are fully consistent with the data reported to the federal government.
-The Grace Place (Elementary) 21st CCLC Program began providing Summer 2017 services on June 12, 2017 and ended on July 27, 2017, for a total of 36 days of service.
+The Grace Place for Children and Families (Elementary School) 21st CCLC Program is currently in the fifth year of operations, such that operations during the Summer of 2018 must be reported to the US Department of Education (USED) as part of the 2018-2019 operational year.
+Unlike the state-defined budget financial period (August 2018 - July 2019), the program operational year is defined by the USED and governs the submission of data to the federal data collection system.
+Data on Summer 2018 operations were already submitted in May to the USED using the new federal online data collection submission system (21APR), and data presented in this report are fully consistent with the data reported to the federal government.
+The Grace Place (Elementary) 21st CCLC

+Program began providing Summer 2018 services on June 11, 2018 and ended on July 26, 2018, for a total of 36 days of service.
 As shown in Table 7-1, the program operated an average of 8 hours per day, thus offering a total of 288 hours of summer programming to eligible 21st CCLC students.
 Activities provided during the summer have already been submitted to the Florida Department of Education through the online deliverables system.
-Any impact of summer programing reported by the program is reflected in the objectives analysis section of this evaluation report.
+Any impact of summer programming reported by the program is reflected in the objectives analysis section of this evaluation report.

-Table 7-1: Summer 2017 Operations
+Table 7-1: Summer 2018 Operations

-Total number Typical number of Typical number r of hours per wee ek site was open Total number of weeks THIS site was open: days per week THIS site was open.
-WEEKDAYS WEEKDAY EVENINGS WEEKENDS Grace Place Elementary 8 5 40
+Total number Typical number of Typical Typical number of hours per week k site was open of weeks THIS site was open: days per week THIS site was open.
+WEEKDAYS WEEKDAY EVENINGS WEEKENDS Grace Place ES 8 5 40

-Note: Summer 2017 Operations have already been reported to the US Department of Education in May, 2018.
+Note: Summer 2018 Operations have already been reported to the US Department of Education in May, 2019.